LibreHealthIO/community-governance/GOVERNANCE.md

 #### Transparency and Privacy of Discussions

 As with the rest of the community, the LibreHealth Steering Committee should strive to conduct most of its discussion in public venues.
 However, given the nature of strategic discussions, private discussion areas in both the LibreHealth Forums and LibreHealth Chat systems will be established for use solely by Committee members.
 These venues function as the equivalent of an executive session for a synchronous meeting, and should be reserved for discussion of senstive matters, preliminary discussion of contracts, personnel issues, etc.

 Other discussion amongst Committee members regarding general topics should be held in general Community discussion categories and channels whenever possible.

+#### Meetings

+The LibreHealth Steering Committee shall meet and conducting discussions as necessary from time to time asynchronously, using the community's existing communication tools.
+Additionally, the Committee shall conduct real-time, synchronous discussions at a minimum frequency of once per calendar quarter.
+For these synchronous meetings, a quorum of one member beyond 50% of the then-current membership shall be required.
+Should members not be in attendnace at these synchronous meetings for two (2) consecutive quarters, the Committee shall vote on continued participation of that member in their role.

+Synchronous meetings shall be documented with minutes posted publicly for review by the general public and entire community, with the exception of any executive sessions where private matters are discussed.

 ### Mentor